 All our trekking tours are well planned, accompanied by efficient trained team who will take care of all the necessities and make sure that you enjoy trekking in Bhutan.

 About Bhutan Travelers

-Bhutan Travelers is a locally owned tour and travel company based in Thimphu, Bhutan.
-Registered with the Royal Government of Bhutan, we are one of the most experienced tour companies in Bhutan offering personal services in planning and execution of every tour.
+Bhutan Travelers is a locally owned travel and tour company based in Thimphu, Bhutan.
+Registered with the Royal Government of Bhutan, we are one of the most experienced tour companies in Bhutan offering personallized services in planning and execution of every tour.
 Our unique and innovative tour programme enable visitors to enjoy a genuine and authentic experience of a country steeped in mysticism, rich in culture, tradition and natural beauty.

 Getting into Bhutan

 There are two ways by which you can travel to Bhutan: Either by Drukair or overland through Phuentsholing, a small town in south Bhutan bordering Indian state of West Bengal.
-Drukair, the only national airline of Bhutan services to and from Bangkok, Singapore, Kathmandu, Dhaka, Delhi, Mumbai, Kolkatta, Bagdogra and Guwahati.
+Drukair, the only national airline of Bhutan services to and from Bangkok, Delhi, Kathmandu, Kolkotta, Dhaka and Singapore.
+Quite recently, another locally owned airline, Tashi Air has been added to the Bhutanese sky.
+It opeartes to and from Bangkok, Kolkotta, Kathmandu and Delhi.
 Overland entry from Phuentsholing is more convenient if you wish to tour Sikkim and Darjeeling before your tour in Bhutan.
 While you can exit from Samdrup Jongkhar, a town in south east of Bhutan bordering Assam.
 This exit is more convenient if you wish to tour Assam after Bhutan without tracing back the same lateral route back to Paro for your flight to other destinations.